Infosys Prize

-The Infosys Prize is an annual award given to scientists, researchers, engineers and social scientists of Indian origin (not necessarily born in India) by the Infosys Science Foundation and ranks among the highest monetary awards in India to recognize research.
-The prize for each category includes a gold medallion, a citation certificate, and prize money of US$100,000 (or its equivalent in Indian Rupees).
-The prize purse is tax free in the hands of winners in India.
+The Infosys Prize is an annual award granted to scientists, researchers, engineers and social scientists of Indian origin (not necessarily born in India) by the Infosys Science Foundation and ranks among the highest monetary awards for research in India.
+The prize for each category includes a gold medallion, a citation certificate, and prize money of US$100,000 (or equivalent in Indian Rupees).
+The prize purse is tax free for winners living in India.
 The winners are selected by the jury of their respective categories, headed by the jury chairs.

 In 2008, the prize was jointly awarded by the Infosys Science Foundation and National Institute of Advanced Studies for mathematics.
 The following year, three additional categories were added: Life Sciences, Mathematical Sciences, Physical Sciences and Social Sciences.
 In 2010, Engineering and Computer Science was added as a category.
 In 2012, a sixth category, Humanities, was added.

 Laureates in Engineering and Computer Science

 The Infosys Prize in Engineering and Computer Science has been awarded annually since 2010.